csshugs/FluidMS/README.md

 With a ratio of `1.1`, the font-size of the example above will be `17.6px` (`16px * 1.1`) on screens smaller than `480px`.
 On screens larger than `1280px`, the font-size will be `26.4px` (`24px * 1.1`).

-If we use the mixin with `$ms: 2`, this font-size will be again 1.1x bigger than that one and so on and on.
+If we use the mixin with `$font-size: ms(2)`, this font-size will be again 1.1x bigger than that one and so on and on.

 #### Changing the ratio at different breakpoints